netbirdio/docs/misc/idp-sync/api.md

 ## Endpoints

 ### Create Integration
-By default, for new integration synchronization is enabled.
+The new integration synchronization is enabled by default when created.

 Request:
 - `serviceAccountKey`: A Base64 encoded string derived from a service account key JSON.
 For the creation of the service account key JSON, refer to the provided [IdP guideline](idp.md).